knpuniversity/symfony3-upgrade/knpu/new-dir-structure.md

 the SensioDistributionBundle, via one of these post install hooks in `composer.json`.

 We need to tell the SensioDistributionBundle that we want it to be built in `var` instead of `app`.
-To do that, add a couple of extra configuration lines in the `extra` section of `composer.json`.
+To do that, add a couple of new configuration lines in the `extra` section of `composer.json`.

 Add `"symfony-var-dir":` set to `"var"`, `"symfony-bin-dir":` set to `"bin"` and